 In exceptionally rare circumstances applicants with less than 2 years of work experience may be accepted.
 Click for more information about selection criteria.

 Applicants should aim for an overal GMAT score of 650, with a score of 45 on the quantitivative section of the exam.
 Similarly, applicants writing the GRE exam should aim for approximately 160 on each section of the exam.

 No, applicants are not required to take the TOEFL or IELTS.
 Applicants who do not have mother-tongue level English should expect the Admissions Committee to pay special attention to their verbal score on the GMAT/GRE as well at the analytical writing section on the exams

-Yes Applicants must apply for MASA and the Sofaer IMBA separately.
+Yes Applicants must apply for MASA and the Sofaer GMBA separately.
 Students with MASA grants need to fulfill certain requirements for the grant.

 No, we do not accept transfer credits from other institutions towards the degree; however, students may receive exemptions from core courses based on courses take at other institutions.
 For more details about exemptions, please click here.